Walking Holidays & Outdoor Adventures in Briançon & the Upper Durance

 Trails & Routes in and Around Briançon

-The GR5 passes through Briançon as part of its north–south journey between Chamonix and the Mediterranean at Nice.
-This section reaches Briançon via high passes, refuges, and remote Alpine terrain after crossing Mercantour National Park.
+The GR5 passes through Briançon as part of its north–south journey toward the Mediterranean at Nice.
+South of Briançon, this section of the route crosses high passes, remote valleys, and exposed mountain terrain, linking refuges and historic routes through Mercantour National Park before descending toward the coast.

 GR58 — Tour du Queyras